michaelcale/books/books/go/0080-slices/020-length-and-capacity.md

 ---
 Slices have both length and capacity.
 The length of a slice is the number of elements *currently* in the slice, while the capacity is the number of elements the slice *can hold* before needing to be reallocated.

 When creating a slice using the built-in `make()` function, you can specify its length, and optionally its capacity.
-If the capacity is not explicitly specified, it will be the specified length.
+If the capacity is not explicitly specified, it will default to the value of the specified length.
 ```
 var s = make([]int, 3, 5) // length 3, capacity 5
 ```